 Overview

 Prior to joining Mayer Brown, Carmen spent several years litigating civil-rights cases in state and federal court at a small nonprofit.
-Carmen clerked for Judge Henry F. Floyd of the US Court of Appeals for the Fourth Circuit, Judge Theodore D. Chuang of the US District Court for the District of Maryland and Judge Phyllis D. Thompson of the DC Court of Appeals.
-She received her law degree, magna cum laude, from Georgetown University Law Center, where she served as Senior Articles Editor of the American Criminal Law Review and was national champion in the ABA Appellate Advocacy Competition, the largest domestic moot court tournament in the country.
+Carmen clerked for Judge Henry F. Floyd of the US Court of Appeals for the Fourth Circuit, Judge Theodore D. Chuang of the US District Court for the District of Maryland, and Judge Phyllis D. Thompson of the DC Court of Appeals.
+She received her law degree, magna cum laude, from Georgetown University Law Center.

 Education